nomads-pipa/bot/readme.md

 - **Daily Tide Data Updates**: Fetches and sends tide extremes data for Praia de Pipa at a scheduled time every day.
 - **Daily Astronomical Data Updates**: Fetches and sends sun/moon rising and seting times
 - **Natal/Pipa Ride Share**: Scans for Natal/Pipa transfer options by the members and organize it in a local agenda
+- **Taxi & Mototaxi On-Demand**: Members can request a taxi or mototaxi directly via WhatsApp DM.
+The bot broadcasts the request to registered drivers, who can accept via DM.
+Fully independent module.
+- **Driver Self-Registration**: Drivers (taxi or mototaxi) register themselves through a WhatsApp DM conversation with the bot.
+They provide name, phone, CPF, and vehicle type, and are stored in the database to receive ride broadcasts.
 - **Throttling**: It throtlles messages in a timespam to prevent spammimg
 - **Automatic Reconnection**: If the bot disconnects, it attempts to reconnect automatically.